CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 If the NetQ Agent is already installed on the switches you'd like to upgrade, follow the steps below.

-If the NetQ Agent is *not* installed on the switches you'd like to upgrade, run a {{<link title="Upgrade Cumulus Linux Using LCM/#Upgrade-Cumulus-Linux-on-Switches-Without NetQ-Agent-Installed" text="switch discvery">}}, then proceed with the upgrade.
+If the NetQ Agent is *not* installed on the switches you'd like to upgrade, run a {{<link title="Upgrade Cumulus Linux Using LCM/#Upgrade-Cumulus-Linux-on-Switches-Without NetQ-Agent-Installed" text="switch discovery">}}, then proceed with the upgrade.

 ## Upgrade Cumulus Linux on Switches With NetQ Agent Installed
 ### Prepare for a Cumulus Linux Upgrade